Basic AWS Setup

 Before you can deploy anything on AWS, you must do a few things.

-If you don't already have an AWS account, you can sign up for one for free at aws.amazon.com.
+If you don't already have an AWS account, you can .

 To install the AWS Command Line Interface (CLI), do the following:

 Next, you will need AWS access keys (access key ID and secret access key).
-If you don’t have those, see the AWS documentation about access keys.
+If you don’t have those, see .

 You should also pick a default AWS region name (e.g. eu-central-1